HL7/fhir-medmorph/input/pagecontent/usecases.md

 	Note: Knowledge artifacts do not contain any PHI or PII information.

-4. __Backend Services App__:  A system that resides within the clinical care setting and performs the reporting functions to public health and/or research registries.
+4. __Backend Service App__:  A system that resides within the clinical care setting and performs the reporting functions to public health and/or research registries.
 The system uses the information supplied by the knowledge artifact repository to determine when reporting needs to be done, what data needs to be reported, how the data needs to be reported, and to whom the data should be reported.
 The term “Backend Service” is used to refer to the fact that the system does not require user intervention to perform reporting.
 The term “App” is used to indicate that it is similar to SMART on FHIR App which can be distributed to clinical care via EHR vendor specified processes.
-The EHR vendor specified processes are followed to enable the Backend Services App to use the EHR's FHIR APIs to access data.
-The healthcare organization is the one who is responsible for choosing and maintaining the Backend Services App within the organization.
+The EHR vendor specified processes are followed to enable the Backend Service App to use the EHR's FHIR APIs to access data.
+The healthcare organization is the one who is responsible for choosing and maintaining the Backend Service App within the organization.

-5. __Data/Trust Services__:  A set of services that can be used to pseudonymize, anonymize, de-identify, hash, or re-link data that is submitted to public health and/or research.
-These Data/Trust services are used as appropriate by the Backend Services App.
+5. __Trust Service Provider__:  Trust Service Provider provides capabilities that can be used to pseudonymize, anonymize, de-identify, hash, or re-link data that is submitted to public health and/or research organization.
+These capabilities are called as Trust Services.
+Trust Services are used when required appropriate by the Backend Service App.

 6. __Trusted Third Party__: A system (e.g., HIE, RCKMS/AIMS Platform) at an intermediary organization that serves as a conduit to exchange data between healthcare organizations and PHAs.
 Trusted Third Parties perform the intermediary functions (e.g., apply business logic and informs the Reportability Response) using appropriate authorities and policies.